Still have questions? Leave a comment

 If you’re a researcher, you probably know that all research exists in a context.
 While writing your paper, you’re bound to use ideas, arguments, and supporting evidence from other researchers.
 But how does anyone track which ideas are your own and which ones are borrowed?
 That’s where citations come in.
 So if you’ve been wondering, “Why is citation important?”, your confusion ends now!

 So, why is it important that you cite your sources?
 The short answer is, to ensure you’re not stealing anyone’s work.
 For the long answer, you’ll have to read the article.
 Explore the article to understand both the ethical and practical reasons behind citing your sources.
-Without further ado, allow us to explain the importance of citing sources
+Proper referencing not only upholds the integrity of your research but also influences how your academic ability is perceived.

 Imagine having to start from scratch in your niche, having no prior data or theories to rely on!
 You enjoy the fruits of your predecessors’ labor, and so it’s your responsibility to credit them for it.
 So make sure to follow the dos and don’ts of academic writing where citations are concerned!